 You can respond to a chargeback either by accepting, or declining the claim.
 Here are what it means to do either:

 Accepting a chargeback: This means you successfully received the customer’s payment but did not provide the service or product the customer paid for.
 This could be for several different reasons due to technical issues or human error.
 When you accept a chargeback, you allow for the funds to be deducted from your payouts and reversed to the customer’s bank account.

-At the moment, Paystack doesn't charge you a penalty when you accept a chargeback and we also reverse our transaction fees along with the rest of the payment to the customer's bank account once the chargeback is accepted.
+Paystack doesn't charge you a penalty when you accept a chargeback, however, the full transaction amount is reversed to the customer's bank account once the chargeback is accepted.